 Stress has been associated with ulcers, diarrhea, and constipation.
 This is because when your body is in fight-or-flight mode, it thinks you don’t have time to rest and digest so blood and energy are diverted away from your digestive system.
 Click here for easy ways to stress less!

-Avoid processed food.
 Processed food does not feed the cells of the body.
 On the contrary, it actually throws off your gut microbiome.
-A good general rule is: If you can’t pronounce it, your body can’t digest it, so don’t eat it!
+A good general rule: if you can’t pronounce it, your body can’t digest it, so don’t eat it!

 Chia seeds are an excellent source of fiber and can work like a prebiotic, supporting the growth of healthy bacteria in your gut.
 Chia seeds are also a great plant-based source of omega-3 and protein.